emilh7279/german-feedback-analysis/README.md

 -   **TextBlob-de**: A rule-based sentiment analysis tool for the German language.
 -   **BERT** from Hugging Face: A pre-trained transformer model fine-tuned for sentiment analysis.
--   **Custom Self-Trained Models**: Models trained on company-specific service desk feedback for better domain adaptation..
+-   **Custom Self-Trained Models**: Models trained on company-specific service desk feedback for better domain adaptation.

 ----------